Cyclokitty/100DaysOfCode2/log.md

 # Day 41: July 7, 2017

 More work learning Electron.
 I know how to make a menu for my dashboard project!

+# Day 42: July 8, 2017

+Cancelled robot building for the weekend because I'm enjoying Electron too much.

+I made a stupid counter.
+I think I'll change it to a fidget counter and use an icon instead of a button to increment. yeah, that's the ticket!